skytexier/Work-Team-Generator/README.md

 ![alt text](./assets/workteam.png)

+## Tests

+To run tests type `npm test` which will run through the four classes used in this script and check to make sure they're working properly to catch employee id's, names, emails and so on.

 ## Credits
 For this project I refrenced a lot of in class work, however I also referred to my classmate [Ish](https://github.com/ianad389) for some challenges regarding implementing the HTML generator and transfering data between the two scripts.